summary

 AI Summary

-This bill addresses several privacy protections related to health care services in California.
-It prohibits the collection, use, sale, or sharing of personal information of individuals located at family planning centers, with limited exceptions for performing requested services.
-The bill also bans geofencing (creating virtual boundaries to track location) of health care facilities for purposes such as tracking, collecting personal information, sending notifications, or advertising.
-Violators can face significant civil penalties up to $25,000 per violation, which will be deposited into the California Reproductive Justice and Freedom Fund.
-Additionally, the bill protects research records related to health care services from being released in response to subpoenas or law enforcement requests from other states seeking to interfere with reproductive rights.
-The legislation also allows pharmacists to label certain reproductive health medications (mifepristone and misoprostol) with the prescribing health care practice name instead of an individual prescriber's name.
-The bill aims to protect individuals' privacy and reproductive health information, particularly in light of increasing interstate legal challenges to reproductive rights.
+This bill strengthens privacy protections for individuals seeking or receiving health care services in California, particularly at family planning centers.
+The legislation prohibits the collection, use, sale, or sharing of personal information of individuals physically located at or near family planning centers, with limited exceptions such as providing requested services.
+It also bans geofencing (creating virtual location boundaries) of health care facilities for purposes like tracking, collecting personal information, or sending targeted notifications or advertisements.
+Violations can result in civil penalties of up to $25,000 per incident, with these funds to be deposited into the California Reproductive Justice and Freedom Fund.
+The bill further restricts the release of research records related to health care services in response to subpoenas or law enforcement requests from other states that might interfere with reproductive rights.
+Additionally, the legislation establishes that civil penalties collected will be used to fund grants for comprehensive, medically accurate reproductive and sexual health education, with a focus on supporting communities that have historically experienced health inequities.
+The bill includes specific exemptions for certain entities like healthcare providers, law enforcement with valid warrants, and research institutions, and aims to protect individuals' privacy and reproductive health information.

 Committee Categories